Apr 3, 2017

 Ranomics Establishes Business Operations at Johnson & Johnson Innovation, JLABS Toronto

 Ranomics is now a select member of Johnson & Johnson Innovation, JLABS.
 JLABS are Johnson & Johnson’s external research and development engine, providing a capital-efficient, resource-rich environment where emerging companies can transform the scientific discoveries of today into the breakthrough healthcare products of tomorrow.
 JLABS Toronto is affiliated with Johnson & Johnson Innovation, The University of Toronto, MaRS Discovery District, Janssen Inc., MarS Innovation, and the Government of Ontario.
-Ranomics will now conduct its business operations at Toronto JLABS (101 College St.
+Ranomics will now conduct its business operations at Toronto JLABS (101 College St., Toronto, ON) and have access to its vibrant and prolific community, facilities, resources and networks.

 Aug 3, 2016